CarInsurance.com Insights

 Final thoughts

-Before registering a new vehicle, it’s best to contact your DMV to see if you owe any outstanding fees or penalties related to the lapsed coverage on your old tag.
+Before registering a new vehicle, contact your DMV to see if you owe any outstanding fees or penalties for the lapsed coverage on your old tag.

 Get advice from an experienced insurance professional.
 Our experts will help you navigate your insurance questions with clarity and confidence.